-The problem of air pollution by suspended particles (PM10) in populated areas in the continental part of Croatia is still the most widespread problem of air pollution.
-In the agglomerations of Zagreb and Osijek, as well as in larger cities of the industrial zone: Sisak, Kutina and Slavonski Brod, daily limit values (GV) can be seasonally exceeded.
-The largest number of days in which concentrations of suspended particles (PM10) are elevated, is distributed in the colder part of the year in stable meteorological conditions, when the dominant source of pollution is domestic fireplaces.
+Osijek, as well as in larger cities of the industrial zone: Sisak, Kutina and Slavonski Brod, daily limit values (GV) can be seasonally exceeded.
+The largest number of days in which concentrations of suspended particles (PM{10}) are elevated, is distributed in the colder part of the year in stable meteorological conditions, when the dominant source of pollution is domestic fireplaces.
 Other sources of pollution are traffic and large point sources.
 In the mentioned period, the daily limit value of suspended particles was not exceeded at the monitoring stations in the coastal agglomerations.
-Increased levels of concentrations of suspended particles at monitoring stations in the coastal area are caused by climatological differences.
+Increased levels of concentrations of suspended particles at monitoring stations in the continental part of Croatia compared to lower recorded levels at measuring stations in the coastal area are caused by climatological differences.

-Ground (tropospheric) ozone (O_3) is one of the global problems of today, because its relatively long residence time in the atmosphere allows its transmission over long distances.
+Ground (tropospheric) ozone (O3) is one of the global problems of today, because its relatively long residence time in the atmosphere allows its transmission over long distances.
 The cycle of formation and decomposition of ozone and its precursors also depends on the intensity of solar radiation.
 Thus, elevated ground-level ozone values are most often recorded at coastal monitoring stations on hot and dry days.